MobileFirstLLC/download-all-images/README.md

 # Open Contributions to Download All Images

-[Download All Images](https://download-all-images.mobilefirst.me/) is a popular Chrome extension for downloading large number of images from the web with a single click.
+[Download All Images](https://download-all-images.mobilefirst.me/) is a popular Chrome extension for downloading a large number of images from a web page with a single click.

 ### Purpose